happykit/flags/README.md

   - `options.user` _(object)_ _optional_: A user to load the flags for.
 The user you pass here will be stored in HappyKit for future reference and [individual targeting](#with-user-targeting).
 A user must at least have a `key`.
 See the supported user attributes [here](#supported-user-attributes).
   - `options.initialFlags` _(object)_ _optional_: In case you preloaded your flags during server-side rendering using `getFlags()`, provide the flags as `initialFlags`.
 The client will then skip the initial request and use the provided flags instead.
 This allows you to get rid of loading states on the client.
   - `options.revalidateOnFocus` _(object)_ _optional_: By default, the client will revalidate all feature flags when the browser window regains focus.
 Pass `revalidateOnFocus: false` to skip this behaviour.
+  - `options.persist` _(boolean)_ _optional_: By default, HappyKit will not store the provided user.
+Pass `true` to store the provided user in HappyKit Flags.
+This makes the user available in the HappyKit Flags Dashboard.
+Persisting a user does not affect flag evaluation.

 This function returns an object containing the requested flags.

+`persist` can be provided to `configure` to set application-wide defaults and to `useFlags` to set the value for individual calls.
+The options provided to `useFlags` always win.
+When no value is set,

 #### Supported user attributes